thehackerwithin/UoB/index.md

 # The {{ site.name }}, {{ site.chapter }}

 To keep up to date - join the mailing list.
-To subscribe  please email [Majordomo@lists.bham.ac.uk](Majordomo@lists.bham.ac.uk) with `subscribe hacker-within` in the main *body* of the email (please include a new line at the end).
+To subscribe, please email [Majordomo@lists.bham.ac.uk](Majordomo@lists.bham.ac.uk) with `subscribe hacker-within` in the main *body* of the email (please include a new line at the end).